-- Assign the responsibility for action to the school emergency manager to ensure all checklist items are completed. - Refine and exercise as appropriate, school and district emergency plans. - Train teachers and staff on the Homeland Security Advisory System and specific emergency plans. - Assess school sites for proximity and vulnerability to potential terrorist targets (i.e.
+- Assign the responsibility for action to the school emergency manager to ensure all checklist items are completed. - Refine and exercise as appropriate, school and district emergency plans. - Train teachers and staff on the Homeland Security Advisory System and specific emergency plans. - Assess school sites for proximity and vulnerability to potential terrorist targets (i.e. commercial occupancies with potential hazards, utility companies, etc) updating plans as needed. - Develop and implement security procedures, (assign a member of the school staff to ensure that this checklist item is completed). - Conduct routine inventories of emergency supplies and medical kits.

-- commercial occupancies with potential hazards, utility companies, etc) updating plans as needed. - Develop and implement security procedures, (assign a member of the school staff to ensure that this checklist item is completed). - Conduct routine inventories of emergency supplies and medical kits. - Include a weekly check of the generator when applicable. - Know how to turn off water, power, and gas to your facilities. - Budget for security measures. - Advise all personnel to report the presence of unknown suspicious persons, vehicles, mail, and other suspicious activities. - Develop visitor identification and sign in procedures. - Arrange for staff members to take a First Aid/CPR course. - All school keys should include the provision for "Do Not Duplicate" - Review and update the emergency call-in list.
+- Know how to turn off water, power, and gas to your facilities. - Budget for security measures. - Advise all personnel to report the presence of unknown suspicious persons, vehicles, mail, and other suspicious activities. - Develop visitor identification and sign in procedures. - Arrange for staff members to take a First Aid/CPR course. - School keys should be stamped, "Do Not Duplicate" - Review and update the emergency call-in list.